khodges51/DoubletsSolver/README.md

 # DoubletsSolver
-This program finds solutions for the doublets game by Lewis Carroll Visual basic implimentation of a doulbets solver.
+Visual basic implimentation of a doulbets solver.
 Doublets are word puzzles in which you must trasform the start word to the end word by changing one letter at a time, only ever using real words.

 For example: TALE to COOL would  have a solution [TALE, TALL, TOOL, COOL]